 Kids and Teens

-The San Diego Public Library offers a wide array of services to children, teens and young adults.
+The San Diego Public Library offers a wide range of services to children, teens and young adults.

-- The Central Library downtown has a teen center, called Teen Space, located on the second floor.
-Call (619) 238-6675 for more information.
+- The Central Library downtown has a teen center, called the Pauline Foster Teen Center, located on the second floor.
+This beach-themed, safe, learning environment for teens only includes:

-A new, 21st century high school located on the Central Library's 6th and 7th floors, e3 Civic High is set to open its doors on September 3, 2013.
-Visit www.e3civichigh.com for detailed information.
+Currently in its second year, e3 Civic High is a 21st century high school located on the Central Library's 6th and 7th floors.
+Visit www.e3civichigh.com for more information.